-The price of accommodation in Pattaya or any of the tourist destinations in Thailand varies depending on whether you take your holiday in hi season or low season.
+The price of accommodation in Pattaya or any of the tourist destinations in Thailand varies depending on whether you take your holiday in High season or Low Season.

 High Season means –